History of OECD in Timeline

 April 1948: Establishment of the OEEC

-In 1954, the Free Territory of Trieste (Zone A) merged with Italy and ceased to exist as an independent territorial entity, ending its membership in the OEEC.
+In 1954, the Free Territory of Trieste (Zone A) ceased to exist as an independent territorial entity after merging with Italy, ending its membership in the OEEC.

 In 1955, René Sergent became the Secretary-General of the Organisation for European Economic Co-operation (OEEC), succeeding Robert Marjolin.

-In 1957, the OEEC's coordinating role faced challenges after the Rome Treaties established the European Economic Community and Euratom.
+In 1957, the Rome Treaties establishing the European Economic Community and Euratom challenged the OEEC's coordinating role.

-In 1958, the European Nuclear Energy Agency was established within the OEEC in response to Euratom.
+In 1958, the European Nuclear Energy Agency was established in response to Euratom within the framework of the OEEC.

-Beginning in January 1960, meetings were held at the Hotel Majestic in Paris to discuss reconstituting the OEEC into a more global organization.
+In January 1960, meetings began at the Hotel Majestic in Paris to discuss reconstituting the OEEC for a more global mission, including assisting less developed countries and bringing the US and Canada on board as full members.

 December 1960: Convention on the OECD Signed